 ChildVoice acts on the conviction that children broken by war can be restored in safe, therapeutic settings with loving care, spiritual and emotional counseling, and effective education and vocational training.
-This is accomplished through both community-based and center-based programs.

 Community-Based Care

 As part of its community-based efforts, ChildVoice establishes Girl Empowerment Centers and Groups within internally displaced persons (IDP) camps and refugee settlements, where a high percentage of adolescent girls are orphaned or are part of child-headed households with extremely limited means of meeting their basic needs and protecting themselves against abuse.
-These Centers and Groups provide an array of psychosocial and livelihood-related services — including long-term aftercare — for vulnerable and traumatized adolescent girls and their children, directing and equipping them for a life of self-empowerment.
+These Centers and Groups provide an array of psychosocial and livelihood-related services—including long-term aftercare—for vulnerable and traumatized adolescent girls and their children, directing and equipping them for a life of self-empowerment.

 Sustainable Healing: Our Aftercare Program